+RBI Exam pattern for the post of RBI Assistant and RBI Grade B Officer have been discussed in detail in this chapter.
 Every year RBI (Reserve Bank of India) conducts exams to recruit candidates for Grade B officers and other allied posts.
 The RBI exam patterns for all of them are set by the RBI itself.
 Before starting with the preparation phase, it is very important to learn about the individual exam patterns.
-This article will highlight the RBI exam patterns of both Grade B officer and Assistant exams.

 RBI Grade-B Exam Pattern

 The RBI Grade-B notification for 2019 was released in September 2019.
 The recruitment process is presently ongoing and the tier III exam dates are yet to be released.
 The recruitment of RBI Grade-B officers takes place in the following stages: